Reticella, Italian = little net or small grid. Originally, a form

 Reticella is regarded as a forerunner of ‘punto-in-aria’.

-cut and drawn threads divided the areas of the remaining fabric into
+drawn threads divided the areas of the remaining fabric into squares

-squares and rectangles.
-Often so many threads were withdrawn, only
+and rectangles.
+Often so many threads were withdrawn, only a sparse

-a sparse framework was left which necessitated extra threads, especially
+framework was left which necessitated extra threads, especially diagonals,

-diagonals, put in to support the needlework.
-Elaborate patterns were
+put in to support the needlework.
+Elaborate patterns were stitched

-stitched and woven over and under this framework with a natural tendency
+and woven over and under this framework with a natural tendency to

 (modern reticella) unrestrained by a grid of fabric